jnumm/fortuner/README.md

 3. Build the program

         $ cd fortuner
-        $ ./autogen.sh
+        $ mkdir build && cd build
-        $ ./configure
+        $ cmake ..
         $ make

 3. Now you can run Fortuner:

-        $ src/fortuner
+        $ ./fortuner

-4. To install the package:
+4. To install the package into /usr/local:

         # make install